material-motion/material-motion/specifications/motion-family.md

 * Depend on the Runtime.
 * Provide examples for every available Plan.

-## Compositional families
+## Composition families

-A compositional family is one that emits new plans in reaction to specific events.
+A composition family is one that emits new plans in reaction to specific events.

+## Delegation families

+A delegation family is one that delegates execution to an external system.

+A delegation family's performers are expected to conform to the DelegatingPerformer protocol.

 ## Platform-specific bridge families